robertacappabianca/SM_AuNP_PLGA/README.md

 To explore the Free Energy Landscape (FEL) using the improved Umbrella Sampling (US) method.
 Specifically, this notebook jupyter describes how to extract the Potential of Mean Force (PMF) of a single PLGA polymer chain adsorbing on the AuNP by varying their reciprocal angular positions. (see in the [article](ARTICOLO) 'Results and discussion': figure 4)

 > **NOTE** `4.1-rotation_NP.ipynb` needs to calculate the axis and angles of rotation to rotate the nanoparticle.

+**Note:** In the main article, we replicated the simulations in order to determinate the mean values and statistical variance of the results.

 ## 🚩 License
 The code is available under the [GNU General Public License v3.0](LICENSE).